mitattt/hello-world/README.md

 # hello-world
-this is my first lab
+this is my first lab, but it should actually be the 3rd lab